CURRENT PROJECTS

 Upmarket Speculative Fiction

 When Stars Disappear is for adults who enjoy a little bit of magic within a grounded story about love, loss, and later-in-life coming of age.
 Addie La Rue x What Alice Forgot, if they were queer, had powers, and owned a bookshop and bakery in upstate NY.
 Bea awakens from a mysterious coma with no memory of who she is, but a toxic relationship with a local art gallery owner leads her to discover the horror at the heart of the strange phenomena.
-She must rebuild her life and figure out what’s caused this amnesia before it happens to someone she loves.
+She must confront the grief, obsession, and strange magic connecting them before someone she loves loses their mind, too.

 WRITING SAMPLES